-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 7(a)(2)(B) of the Securities Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided to Section 7(a)(2)(B) of the Securities Act. 🗆

-CALCULATION OF REGISTRATION FEE

-Title of each class Proposed maximum Amount of of securities to be registered aggregate offering price(1)(2) registration fee Common stock, par value \$0.01 per share \$ \$
+CALCULATION OF REGISTRATION FEE Proposed maximum Proposed maximum Title of each class Amount to be offering price aggregate offering Amount of of securities to be registered registered (1) per share price(1)(2) registration fee (3) Common stock, par value \$0.01 per share 7,187,500 \$17.00 \$122,187,500 \$13,331

-- (1) Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(o) of the Securities Act of 1933, as amended. - (2) Includes the aggregate offering price of additional shares that the underwriters have the option to purchase, if any.
+- (1) Estimated solely for the purpose of calculating the registration fee in accordance with Rule 457(a) of the Securities Act of 1933, as amended. - Includes the aggregate offering price of additional shares that the underwriters have the option to purchase, if any. \$8,182.50 of this registration fee was previously paid by the registrant in connection with the filing of its Registration - Statement on Form S-1 on June 4, 2021.